p0-security/iam-privilege-catalog/vulnerabilities/README.md

 - **CRITICAL**: Used alone, has the potential to disrupt central organizational operations, destroy trust, or create significant liability.
-Additionally, includes vulnerabilities that give attackers access to broadly provisioned identities that enable the above impacts (such as root privilege escalation vulnerabilites).
+Additionally, includes vulnerabilities that give attackers access to broadly provisioned identities that enable the above impacts (such as root privilege escalation vulnerabilities).
 - **HIGH**: Used alone, has the potential to disrupt ancillary organization operations, cause reputational damage, or run afoul of compliance requirements.
 - **MEDIUM**: Used alone, has the potential to create operational burden or monetary costs,